Adapting to a Covid lifestyle and maintaining my sanity.

 2/ Practicing my craft.

 “Practicing my craft” is the term my hairdresser uses to describe her professional development.
 I like the expression because it sounds magical.

 I have been practicing my craft by creating Pilates videos every week.
 It’s takes a lot of editing and practice to develop good cues so that the workouts are easy to follow.
-Interestingly, the practice is also making me a better communicator in other parts of my life.
+The practice has made me a better communicator in other aspects of my life.